 It is used in both one-to-one therapy and in group therapy and aims to help people understand their thought processes and attitudes in order to change and improve their behavior choices.

 Researchers from UCL, funded by the National Institute for Health Research have been working with the charity Mind and with the Metropolitan Police to trial a new approach in providing support for older adults over the age of 65 who have been the victim of a crime.
-Individuals in this age group often have less family or friends around them to provide them with the help and support they may need.
+Individuals in this age group often have fewer family or friends around them to provide them with the help and support they may need.

 Teams from Scotland Yard’s Safer Neighbourhood units have been visiting older crime victims within the community within one month of a criminal incident, providing support and signposting to professionals who can help.

 After 3 months these visits are followed up by one of the researchers who check in with the older person and see if they have taken up any of the help offered and where their levels of distress now are as a result.
 If they are still experiencing psychological stress they are offered the opportunity to be involved in the trial intervention project, where they will continue to see their GP but also have access to the specially designed Victim Improvement Package.
-This provides up to 10 sessions of therapy with a trained therapist using a cognitive behavioural approach from local Mind organisations.
+This provides up to 10 sessions of therapy with a trained therapist using a cognitive behavioral approach from local Mind organizations.

 Early results have indicated that 1 in 5 older victims of crime continue to suffer distress as a result of that crime 3 months after the incident took place.
-The researchers pilot study found the CBT therapy approach was effective at reducing depression and anxiety in these older adults.
+The researcher’s pilot study found the CBT therapy approach was effective at reducing depression and anxiety in these older adults.
 If results from the full study continue to support the use of such a support therapy package, this is an approach that could be rolled out across the UK to the great benefit of older victims of crime.

 - Fader, S. (09 December, 2019) Online Counseling Jobs: Understand a Career in Online Therapy.
 Betterhelp.
 Retrieved from https://www.betterhelp.com/advice/careers/all-about-online-counselor-jobs-making-a-career-of-online-therapy/